The Cutback

 Renee Slegers was powerless to prevent Arsenal’s Champions League defence beginning with defeat to Lyon.
 Credit: Alex Burstow/Arsenal FC via Getty Images

-Arsenal’s poor run of form continued on Tuesday night as their Champions League defence began with a 2-1 defeat to OL Lyonnes at Meadow Park.
+Arsenal’s poor run of form continued on Tuesday night as their Champions League defence began with a 2-1 defeat to Lyon at Meadow Park.
 The result means the Gunners are now winless in four matches – their longest run without a victory since January 2022.
 It was an outcome not unusual in this fixture – Arsenal have lost all five of their home matches against the eight-time European champions by a single goal – and on the night, their undoing came down to some familiar failings.

 Max Radwan's avatar